-Our strategy is to build and maintain a fully integrated biopharmaceutical company to successfully execute the commercial launch of Jelmyto in the United States.
+Our strategy is to build and maintain a fully integrated biotechnology company to successfully execute the commercialization of Jelmyto in the United States.
 Jelmyto is our only product that has been approved for sale by any regulatory body, and it became available in the United States in June 2020.
-While we have established a commercial management team and have also established a field-based organization comprised of approximately 70 individuals, including a sales team, reimbursement support team, clinical nurse educators, national account managers and medical liaisons, we only recently commenced the commercial launch of Jelmyto in the United States and currently have very limited experience commercializing pharmaceutical products as an organization.
+While we have established a commercial management team and have also established a field-based organization comprised of approximately 80 individuals, including a sales team, reimbursement support team, clinical nurse educators, national account managers and medical science liaisons, we currently have very limited experience commercializing pharmaceutical products as an organization.
 In order to successfully commercialize Jelmyto, we must continue to develop our sales, marketing, managerial, compliance and related capabilities or make arrangements with third parties to perform these services.
 This involves many challenges, such as recruiting and retaining talented personnel, training employees, setting the appropriate system of incentives, managing additional headcount and integrating new business units into an existing corporate infrastructure.
 These efforts will continue to be expensive and time-consuming, and we cannot be certain that we will be able to successfully further develop these capabilities.
 Additionally, we will need to maintain and further develop our sales force, and we will be competing with other pharmaceutical and biotechnology companies to recruit, hire, train and retain marketing and sales personnel.
 In the event we are unable to effectively develop and maintain our commercial team, including our sales force, our ability to effectively commercialize Jelmyto would be limited, and we would not be able to generate product revenues successfully.
-If we fail to establish and maintain an effective sales and marketing infrastructure, we will be unable to successfully commercialize our product candidates, which in tur
+If we fail to establish and maintain an effective sales and marketing infrastructure, we will be unable to successfully commercialize our product candidates, which in turn would have an adverse effect on our business, financial condition and results